 Canna Comforts FAQ

-Canna Comforts has complied a quick reference for your Frequently Asked Questions.
-Answers to our licensing, legality, and many other questions.
+A reference for your Frequently Asked Questions.
+Answers to questions about licensing, legality, and more.

 On February 7, 2014, Farm Bill of 2013 was signed into law.
 Section 7606 of the act, Legitimacy of Industrial Hemp Research, defines industrial hemp as distinct from marijuana and authorizes institutions of higher education or state departments of agriculture in states that legalized hemp cultivation to regulate and conduct research and pilot programs.
 So far most States have also created Industrial Hemp bills that legalize growing of Industrial Hemp.